Polonization: Belarusians

 Orthodox Christians also faced discrimination in interwar Poland.
 This discrimination was also targeting assimilation of Eastern Orthodox Belarusians.
 The Polish authorities were imposing Polish language in Orthodox church services and ceremonies, initiated the creation of Polish Orthodox Societies in various parts of West Belarus (Slonim, Białystok, Vaŭkavysk, Navahrudak).

 Belarusian Roman Catholic priests like Fr.
 Vincent Hadleŭski who promoted Belarusian language in the church and Belarusian national awareness were also under serious pressure by the Polish regime and the leadership of the Catholic Church in Poland.
 The Polish Catholic Church issued documents to priests prohibiting the usage of the Belarusian language rather than Polish language in Churches and Catholic Sunday Schools in West Belarus.
 A 1921 Warsaw-published instruction of the Polish Catholic Church criticized the priests introducing the Belarusian language in religious life: They want to switch from the rich Polish language to a language that the people themselves call simple and shabby.

-The Belarusian civil society resisted polonization and mass closure of Belarusian schools.
+The Belarusian civil society resisted Polonization and mass closure of Belarusian schools.
 The Belarusian Schools Society (Таварыства беларускай школы), led by Branisłaŭ Taraškievič and other activists, was the main organization promoting education in Belarusian language in West Belarus in 1921–1937.

 Compared to the (larger) Ukrainian minority living in Poland, Belarusians were much less politically aware and active.
 Nevertheless, according to Belarusian historians, the policies by the Polish government against the population of West Belarus increasingly provoked protests and armed resistance.
-In the 1920s, Belarusian partisan units arose in many areas of West Belarus, mostly unorganized but sometimes led by activists of Belarusian left wing parties.
+In the 1920s, Belarusian partisan units arose in multiple areas of West Belarus, mostly unorganized but sometimes led by activists of Belarusian left wing parties.
 In the spring of 1922, several thousands Belarusian partisans issued a demand to the Polish government to stop the violence, to liberate political prisoners and to grant autonomy to West Belarus.
 Protests were held in various regions of West Belarus until mid 1930s.

-The largest Belarusian political organization, the Belarusian Peasants' and Workers' Union (or, the Hramada), which demanded a stop to the polonization and autonomy for West Belarus, grew more radicalized by the time.
+The largest Belarusian political organization, the Belarusian Peasants' and Workers' Union (or, the Hramada), which demanded a stop to the Polonization and autonomy for West Belarus, grew more radicalized by the time.
 It received logistical help from the Soviet Union, and financial aid from the Comintern.
 By 1927 Hramada was controlled entirely by agents from Moscow.
 It was banned by the Polish authorities, and further opposition to the Polish government was met with state-imposed sanctions once the connection between Hramada and the more radical pro-Soviet Communist Party of Western Belarus was discovered.
 The Polish policy was met with armed resistance.